w3c/wcag-act-rules/content/index.md

 ## Deprecated ACT Rules

-The ACT Rules below are have been deprecated and are no longer maintained.
+The ACT Rules below are deprecated and are no longer maintained.
 For details on why a rule was deprecated see the "Deprecated" section at the top of the rule.

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}